risingwavelabs/risingwave-docs-legacy/cloud/console-overview.md

 #### Switch clusters or users

-You can switch to another cluster or to another user in your current cluster when using the console.
+Click **Switch** to change to another cluster or to another user in your current cluster when using the console.

 <img
 src={require('./images/console-switchclusteruser.gif').default}